What Happens If You Don't Pay a Debt Collection

-Many people just don’t want to pay collection agencies, perhaps because, other than ending debt collection calls, there’s no immediate benefit for paying off the debt.
+Many people don’t want to pay collection agencies, perhaps because, other than ending debt collection calls, there’s no immediate benefit for paying off the debt.

 Fortunately, you can stop debt collector calls by writing and asking them to stop calling.

-You’re deemed a riskier borrower and because of that, some of your applications for new credit may be turned down.
+Debt collections are a serious delinquency and signal to other creditors and lenders that you haven’t always kept your payment promises.
+You’re deemed a riskier borrower, and because of that, some of your applications for new credit may be turned down.
 You're especially likely to be turned down for a mortgage if you have unpaid debt collections on your credit report.

 Many people think collectors won’t sue for debts over a certain amount, but truthfully, collectors can sue you for a debt of any amount.
 If the creditors get a judgment against you, they could also ask the court to garnish your wages to enforce the judgment.
 Don’t ignore a lawsuit summons, even if you believe the statute of limitations has passed on your debt.
 If you’re sued, consult an attorney on the best way to proceed.